GoogleChrome/web.dev/src/site/content/en/learn/css/gradients/index.md

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'ExZbgdy'
+  id: 'ExZbgdy',
+  tab: 'css,result',
+  height: 400
 } %}

 You can also mix gradient functions on `background` properties, as well as defining as many gradients as you like, just like you would with a background image.
-For example, you can mix two linear-gradients with a radial gradient.
+For example, you can mix multiple linear-gradients together, or two linear-gradients with a radial gradient.

+{% Codepen {
+  user: 'web-dot-dev',
+  id: 'ExZqGxP',
+  tab: 'css,result',
+  height: 400
+} %}

 ## Resources